 They come in rectangle, oblong or square, sometimes circular, and range from very small (for puppies and small breeds) to very large (for adult Cockers and bigger breeds).

-A blanket will help to keep your best friend warm and cosy, and once his scent has permeated his blanket, it will become a source of great comfort to him so go on, why not spoil him?
+A blanket will help to keep your best friend warm and cozy, and once it's 'drenched' in his scent it will become a great source of comfort to

 Where your Cocker Spaniel sleeps is very important.